-Keyword research is vital in any SEO strategy, meaning it shouldn’t get left behind with your content, either.
+Keyword research is vital in any SEO strategy (especially Ecommerce SEO), meaning it shouldn’t get left behind with your content, either.
 Once you’ve got topic ideas, its wise to conduct some research into the best long-tail keyword targets for them and start planning how you will implement them into your content.
 The SEO work you put into your content will help it to rank, and the quality of the content will help it to convert.
-Once again, there are plenty of tools to help with keyword research, a few of our favourites being the following:
+Once again, there are plenty of tools to help with keyword research and audits, a few of our favourites being the following:

 Keyword research is really straightforward on SEMrush, and probably one of our most favourite tools to use.
 By simply typing in the keyword ‘productivity hacks’, you’re presented with metrics for that keyword, as well as phrase match keywords and related keywords.

 You’ll be sure to find the perfect keywords for your content with the help from these tools.

 So, with these four tips in mind, you’ll be ready to create some content that both search engines and readers will love!